Originally by Bob Ciura

 Verizon’s strategy worked wonders during the early stages of 4G rollout.
 It staked itself out to a big lead in 4G, thanks to its network quality, which fueled its high margins and pricing power.

-Verizon’s retail postpaid net customer additions fell 61% in the fourth quarter.
+Verizon’s retail postpaid net customer additions fell 15.4% in the second quarter.

-As a result, Verizon may not reclaim its top-tier margins until 5G rollout.
+As a result, Verizon may not reclaim its top-tier margins until its 5G rollout accelerates.

-Verizon conducted initial trials of its 5G service in 2016, and hopes to be ready for nation-wide rollout later this year.
+Verizon conducted initial trials of its 5G service in 2016, but has begun rolling out 5G service in the U.S this year.

 In Verizon’s 2015 annual report, the company alludes to this with the following excerpt: